Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Introduction

 If data movement in MoE models were fully unpredictable, it would present significant challenges for deployments on multi-unit systems. \textbf{From a temporal perspective}, the explosive growth in expert combinations would make it impossible to prefetch, cache, or replicate experts in advance.
-For example, large-scale MoE models like DeepSeek V3 have $C_{256}^8 = \num{4426165368}$ combinations in expert selection, and such unpredictability would result in data movement like expert migrations across units, incurring substantial overhead, as inter-unit communication becomes the primary bottleneck. \textbf{From a spatial perspective}, if expert selection were truly random, it would lead to severe workload imbalance across units.
+For example, large-scale MoE models like DeepSeek V3 have $C_{256}^8 = \num{4426165368}$ combinations in expert selection.
+When served with host memory-offload systems, such unpredictability would result in data movement like expert migrations between GPU and host, incurring substantial overhead, as inter-unit communication becomes the primary bottleneck. \textbf{From a spatial perspective}, if expert selection were truly random, it would lead to severe workload imbalance across units.
 When queries from diverse tasks are served concurrently, the number of queries assigned to each expert would vary dramatically, creating significant workload disparities.
-Consequently, most units would remain idle while waiting for heavily loaded units to complete processing, resulting in poor hardware resource utilization.
+Consequently, most units would remain idle and wait for heavily loaded units to finish, resulting in poor hardware resource utilization.